IntentArchitect/Docs/articles/whats-new/2023/07/index.md

   - **[Basic Auditing for Entity Framework Core](#basic-auditing-for-entity-framework-core)** - Extend Domain Entities to have fields that record which user created / updated them and at what time.
   - **[Support for `CustomAsync(…)` in FluentValidation modules](#support-for-customasync-to-fluentvalidation-modules)** - Allows returning of custom validation failure reasons.
   - **[Blazor HttpClients](#blazor-httpclients)** - Generate HttpClients in Blazor projects for services and CQRS operations modeled in the Services Designer.
+  - **[Module Documentation - Entity Framework Core](#module-documentation---entity-framework-core)** - Added module readme with documentation on working with the Entity Framework Core module.

 - More updates
   - **[Services `Paginate` feature](#services-paginate-feature)** - Service's now have a `Paginate` context menu, simplifying configuring pagination in the Services Designer.